 Daily Uses for Bamboo

 The biomass and carbon stock in bamboo products for different communities are shown in Table 1.
 The result reveals that each household has between 196 to 517 kg of carbon dioxide in bamboo products annually.
 To put it into perspective, a gallon of gasoline has 8.887 kg of carbon dioxide and an average U.S. forest sequesters about 770 kg of carbon dioxide annually.
 It is impressive to see that a single household can sequester almost the same amount of carbon as an acre of forest.
 It is important to note that although there is a considerable amount of carbon stock in bamboo products, the maximum longevity of those products is five years because they are not pre-treated.
-In order to make bamboo products a long-term carbon sink, the community should apply post-harvest treatment to the bamboo to minimize deterioration and extend the longevity of the products.
-In general, preservative treated bamboo can be used to make a diverse range of products such as baskets, containers, brooms, fishing devices, fans, trays and so on in order to retain carbon for a long period of time.
+To make bamboo products a long-term carbon sink, the community should apply post-harvest treatment to the bamboo to minimize deterioration and extend the longevity of the products.
+In general, preservative-treated bamboo can be used to make a diverse range of products such as baskets, containers, brooms, fishing devices, fans, trays, and so on to retain carbon for a long period of time.

 It is interesting to see that although 74.3% of the respondents know that burning plastic has a